calaldees/blog/optimisations.md

                 Curiosity --> Smartness --> Curiosity
             ```
     * If your goal is success, you will never achieve it, because you will keep redefining it
+    * It used to be possible for a human to be expert in all fields of human knowledge.
+We are FAR beyond that now.

 Other Links/References
 ======================